-It is for this reason we are hearing about people from all walks of life including professional athletes, musicians, artists, and even CEO's of some of the world's largest companies integrating various forms of meditation into their routines.
+This might be why we are hearing about people from all walks of life including professional athletes, musicians, artists, and even CEO’s of some of the world’s largest companies integrating various forms of meditation into their routines.

 What is Meditation?